22bcs030/Form-Builder/README.md

 3. Recipients can fill and submit the form

 ### Managing Responses
-1. Navigate to the "Submissions" tab for a form
+1. Click the "Responses" button in the form builder or dashboard
-2. View all responses
+2. View all submitted responses in a table format
+3. Search and filter responses as needed
-3. Export responses to CSV if needed
+4. Export responses to CSV for further analysis

 ## 📱 Responsive Design